shanroxalot/Lab-06/README.md

 4. After sorting, sortByPrice and sortByHostName should write the sorted array to a file.

 **General Approach**

 1. Declare a struct called 'Listing' with contains all the attributes found in *listings.csv*.

-2. Define a function that will take a line of the CSV file and return a 'Listing' struct with corresponding attribute values.
+2. Define a function that will take one line of the CSV file and return a 'Listing' struct with corresponding attribute values.

 3. Declare an array of the 'Listing' structs.

-4. Open the *listings.csv* file with the *fopen()* function in read-mode.
+4. Open the *Listings.csv* file with the *fopen()* function in read-mode.

-5. Loop through each line of the *listings.csv* file.
+5. Loop through each line of the *Listings.csv* file.
 Feel free to use either the *fgets()* function or the *getline()* function.

 6. For each line, call the function you previously defined.